Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 |:-:|:-:|:-:|

 ### Awards and scholarships
+- **ISRO-RESPOND grant 2022**: Co-Investigator for the project "Solar Flares: Physics and Forecasting for better understanding of Space Weather"; PI: Durgesh Tripathi, IUCAA, Pune.

 - **Nvidia Hardware grant**: Principal Investigator for the project "Solar wind source region estimation using deep learning", through an award of Nvidia A100 GPU from the Nvidia Hardware grant 2021.

 - **FDL 2020**: Offered a fully-funded summer internship program at NASA-SETI Frontier Development Lab (FDL) 2020.

 - Offered **Junior Research Fellowship** by Council of Scientific and Industrial Research University Grants Commission, India for pursuing research in India.